SMA's 3rd Annual Physicians-in-Training Leadership Conference

 - The financial relationship existed during the past 24 months.

-- Choose a mitigation strategy: For any person who has a relevant financial relationship, a strategy to mitigate (formerly known as “resolve”) the conflict will be implemented by SMA staff before the person assumes their role.
-The following are examples of how the conflict may be mitigated:
+- Mitigate the Conflict Prior to the Activity: For any person who has a relevant financial relationship, a strategy to mitigate (formerly known as “resolve”) the conflict will be implemented by SMA staff before the person assumes their role.

 Question: May I submit more than one abstract?